Skip to main content

 If you’re like many Canadians, retirement is an important accomplishment: a transition to spending more time however you want.
 As you approach the end of your working years, it’s important to look into options that can maximize your savings and make them last.

-If you’re retired, or are nearing retirement, a Registered Retirement Income Fund (RRIF) should be on your radar.
+If you’re retired, or are nearing retirement, a registered retirement income fund (RRIF) should be on your radar.
 Let us fill you in on some things you should know about RRIFs.

 A RRIF’s flexibility has certain responsibilities.
 The more income you take out in the short term, the less money you’ll have left in the long term.

-Are withdrawals from my RRIF taxable?
+Are RRIF withdrawals taxable?

 Yes.
 Remember all those years you were making RRSP contributions and lowering the income tax you paid?
 Well, you were postponing those taxes, not avoiding them completely.